Meet the Team

 In 2001 I became the General Manager for a Manufacturing Training Provider, providing training solutions for the local manufacturing such as the caravan Industry.

 In 2003 I moved to the GTA to become the Quality and Contracts Manager, managing the external delivery, government contracts and quality processes for the organisation.
 In 2009 I became the Director of Training, responsible for overseeing all the GTAs activities.
-2017 will be my 15th Year with the GTA.
+2022 was my 20th Year with the GTA.

 I started off my career at a small independent garage out at Withernsea were I gained valuable experience of working in the motor trade and completed my Apprenticeship as a Light Vehicle Technician.